wevm/wagmi/.github/CONTRIBUTING.md

 - [Changesets](#versioning) use past tense verbs (e.g., `Added something`, `Fixed something`).

 When you submit a pull request, GitHub will automatically lint, build, and test your changes.
 If you see an ❌, it's most likely a bug in your code.
 Please, inspect the logs through the GitHub UI to find the cause.

+**Please make sure that "Allow edits from maintainers" is enabled so the core team can make updates to your pull request if necessary.**

 <div align="right">
   <a href="#basic-guide">&uarr; back to top</a></b>